Employers and employees should agree on how to stay in touch during absence and how much contact is reasonable.

 - study leave or time off for training

-An employer could be discriminating against an employee if they're off work and miss something important.
+In some circumstances, an employer could be discriminating against an employee if they're off work and miss something important.

 Find out more about discrimination at work